-Here at All Saints' Church we have many special days throughout the year that attract visitors to our church.
+Here at All Saints' Church there are many special days throughout the year.

 The white poppies in the clouds represent the peace we all pray for.